Spaceginner/stable-reaction/README.md

 1. Install [AUTOMATIC1111's WebUI](https://gitgud.io/AUTOMATIC1111/stable-diffusion-webui) and launch it with `--api` flag

-2. Clone this repository in any[^1] folder using this command:
+2. Clone this repository in any* folder using this command:

 ```commandline
 git clone https://github.com/Spaceginner/stable-reaction
 ```

-[^1]: In folders that don't require administrative privileges to create and edit files in them
+*In folders that don't require administrative privileges to create and edit files in them

 3. Now, you have to activate venv, run this in Stable Reaction folder if you have Windows: